Writing a Hero's Journey climax isn't easy. Even when you outline it properly, you might struggle to put the right words on the paper.

 Again, this may be a result of “writing the movie in your head,” as we hope to create a scene of pulse-pounding excitement, and write one blindingly exhausting scene after another.

-But this isn’t how the human mind processes things.
-It also doesn’t allow much room for your hero to process how the stakes (and his/her dreams) are changing in the moment.
+But this isn't how the human mind processes things.
+It also doesn't allow much room for your hero to process how the stakes (and their dreams) are changing in the moment.
 Human beings are constantly evaluating and strategizing, and you need little moments of quiet thought or peaceful conversation to punctuate the sound and the fury of your story climax.

 More movies do this than you might immediately realize.
 Rewatch your favorite action movie and you'll notice throughout the climactic action scenes just how often the story pauses for characters to think, reflect, and reorient themselves.